st3v3nmw/st3v3nmw.github.io/content/projects.md

 [This](https://github.com/st3v3nmw/obsidian-spaced-repetition) is a spaced repetition plugin for the note-taking tool [Obsidian](https://obsidian.md/).
 It allows one to create and review flashcards and entire notes.
 The project is written is TypeScript and its documentation can be viewed [here](/obsidian-spaced-repetition/).

-## Impulse
+## Beacon DNS

-[Impulse](https://github.com/st3v3nmw/impulse) is a distributed key-value store written in Go.
+[Beacon DNS](https://github.com/st3v3nmw/beacon-dns) is a DNS resolver with customizable & schedulable filtering for malware, trackers, ads, and other unwanted content.
+It's written in Go.

-## Elixir
+## Little Key-Value

-[Elixir](https://github.com/st3v3nmw/elixir-backend) is a distributed electronic health records system written in Python/Django and JavaScript/Svelte.
+[Little Key-Value](https://github.com/st3v3nmw/little-key-value) is a distributed key-value store written from scratch in Go.